danhnam11/3sSLFMFoam-6/README.md

 ## Authors
 This package was developed at Clean Combustion & Energy Research Lab., Dept. of Mech.
 Engineering, Ulsan National Institute of Science and Technology (UNIST), Korea (Prof. C.S.
 Yoo: https://csyoo.unist.ac.kr/).
 If you publish results that are obtained using this package, please cite our papers as follows:
-- D. N. Nguyen, C. S. Yoo, 3sSLFMFoam: A package for simulations of turbulent non-premixed flames using three-feed stream steady laminar flamelet model in OpenFOAM, Computer Physics Communications (2024)(submitted).
+- D. N. Nguyen, C. S. Yoo, 3sSLFMFoam: A package for simulations of turbulent non-premixed flames using three-feed stream steady laminar flamelet model in OpenFOAM, Computer Physics Communications (2024)(in preparation).

 Contact:
 - danhnam11@gmail.com or nam.nguyendanh@hust.edu.vn